azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 strings (the input code) to strings (the output compiled artifacts).

 By contrast, a language server is a long-running, stateful process.
-It starts up the text editor starts up and keeps running as long as it's open.
+It starts up when the text editor starts up, and keeps running as long as it's open.
 It builds and maintains a semantic model of the codebase, updating the model in response to changes to the code.

 To be [responsive][lang-srv-perf], a language server should incrementally update its semantic model, as opposed to recalculating it wholesale every time.